What is Edge Computing?

 STL aims to deliver multi-access edge applications and a multi-access convergent platform for wireless and wireline edge computing.

-This, of course, is in line with STL’s greater goal of enabling major enterprises, citizen networks, cloud firms, and telecommunications in offering cutting-edge experiences to their customers.
+This, of course, is in line with STL’s greater goal of enabling major enterprises, citizen networks, cloud firms, and telecommunications to offer cutting-edge experiences to their customers.
 Our company’s objective is to use technology to build next-generation connected experiences that will transform people’s lives.

 Want to know more?